Rethinking Bias Mitigation: Fairer Architectures Make for Fairer Face Recognition: Background and Related Work

-\paragraph{Sociodemographic Disparities in Face Recognition.} The existence of differential performance of face recognition on population groups and subgroups has been explored in a variety of settings.
-Earlier work \citep[e.g.,][]{klare2012face,o2012demographic} focuses on single-demographic effects (specifically, race and gender) in pre-deep-learning face detection and recognition. \cite{buolamwini2018gendershades} uncover unequal performance at the phenotypic subgroup level in, specifically, a gender classification task powered by commercial systems.
-That work, typically referred to as ``Gender Shades'', continues to be hugely impactful both within academia and at the industry level.
-Indeed, \cite{raji2019actionable} provide a follow-up analysis -- exploring the impact of the public disclosures in \cite{buolamwini2018gendershades} -- where they find that named companies (IBM, Microsoft, and Megvii) updated their APIs within a year to address some concerns that had surfaced.
-Further research continues to show that commercial face recognition systems still have sociodemogrpahic disparities in many complex and pernicious ways \citep{drozdowski2020demographic, dooley2021robustness, jaiswal2022two, dooley2022commercial, jaiswal2022two}.
+\paragraph{Bias Mitigation in Face Recognition.} The existence of differential performance of face recognition on population groups and subgroups has been explored in a variety of settings.
+Earlier work \citep[e.g.,][]{klare2012face,o2012demographic} focuses on single-demographic effects (specifically, race and gender) in pre-deep-learning face detection and recognition. \citet{buolamwini2018gendershades} uncover unequal performance at the phenotypic subgroup level in, specifically, a gender classification task powered by commercial systems. \citet{raji2019actionable} provide a follow-up analysis -- exploring the impact of the public disclosures of \citet{buolamwini2018gendershades} -- where they discovered that named companies (IBM, Microsoft, and Megvii) updated their APIs within a year to address some concerns that had surfaced.
+Further research continues to show that commercial face recognition systems still have socio-demographic disparities in many complex and pernicious ways \citep{drozdowski2020demographic, dooley2022robustness, jaiswal2022two, jaiswal2022two, dooley2021comparing}.